 With sleek design at its heart, La Fibule purveys modern French furniture and accessories with a touch of class.
 Indulgently contemporary and faultlessly crafted, each piece is the ultimate in French chic.
 Shop the brand

 Originating as a haute couture house, iconic French brand Christian Lacroix has been exploring exuberant and unique styles since 1987.
 Recognisable for its bold mix of materials and colour, the brand’s rug range for Designers Guild and tableware offering for Vista Alegre are both characteristic of its house style.

 Celebrate the beauty of French elegance with exquisite Marie Daâge tableware – beautifully handcrafted from the finest Limoges porcelain with an expert finish.
 A striking fusion of pattern and colour characterises the collection of this luxury tableware game-changer.

-Specialising in a range of aromatic home fragrances, Hervé Gambs is an expert in sensory experiences.
+Specialising in a range of aromatic home fragrances, Hervé Gambs are a French company and experts in sensory experiences.
 Each scent is an exploration of plants, discovering the characteristics that make them so beautiful and indulging your home in floral notes.

 Offer your guests a thoroughly tantalising experience with a shisha pipe from French company Airdiem.
 With over a decade of experience, the French brand has collaborated with world renowned artists to bring beautiful and intricate designs into your home.

 Since its founding in 1876, Alain Saint-Joanis has been making the finest cutlery in the heart of France.
 The family-run French company is passionate about exceptional design and craftsmanship, creating exquisitely rare home treasures.